oo11o/docker-php/README.md

 # How to use
 ### Options 1.
 Clone a specific branch
-Create a folder for and enter it
+Create a folder and enter it

 `git clone -b base/php8.2-nginx https://github.com/oo11o/docker-php.git .`<br>